 Dr. William E Carroll.
 European intellectual historian and historian of science whose research and teaching concern, among other topics, the reception of Aristotelian science in mediaeval Islam, Judaism, and Christianity; the development of the doctrine of creation ex nihilo; the appropriation of mediaeval discussions of creation and the natural sciences to contemporary science; and Galileo's Inquisition trial.
 Works include Creation and Science; Galileo: Science and Faith; Aquinas on Creation (with Steven E. Baldner), book chapters and numerous publications in academic journals.

-OPTIONAL TWO-DAY SEMINAR
+OPTIONAL SEMINAR ON